José Mateo Ballet Theatre

 Fundraising, Governance, and Community Engagement

-- Spearhead the formulation of fundraisingstrategies and implement them with support from the staff and board toincrease financial support through individual donors, grants, special events, and plannedgiving fundraising
+- Spearhead the formulation of fundraising strategies and implement them with support from the staff and board toincrease financial support through individual donors, grants, special events, and planned giving and fundraising activities.

-- Collaborate with the board to ensure strong organizational governance, including the scheduling of board and committee meetings and the preparation and delivery of all relevant materials.
+- Partner with the board to ensure strong organizational governance, including the scheduling of board and committee meetings and the preparation and delivery of all relevant materials.

 - Activate the board as ambassadors and provide support to best utilize the talents and resources of board members, stimulate board involvement, and recruit new members.

-- Advise the board and its committees on matters within the ED’s scope of responsibility to promote the efficient operation of JMBT.
+- Advise the board and its committees on matters within the EAD’s scope of responsibility to promote the efficient operation of JMBT.

 - Initiate ongoing effective communication with the Board Chair, board of directors, staff, volunteers, and other stakeholders.

 - Embrace other fundraising, governance, and community engagement activities as required.

 - Model collaborative and inclusive communication that is people centered.